 Once the water has been gently squeezed out of the sleeping bag, carefully put the sleeping bag in a large laundry sack before putting it in a tumble dryer.
 Set the dryer to low heat or ‘delicates’ and run a complete cycle – do not use ‘dryer sheets’ for this process.
 Remove the sleeping bag in the laundry sack and turn the sleeping bag inside out.
 Return the bag to the laundry sack and put it back in the dryer.
-If you are drying a down bag, put one or two clean tennis balls into the drum with the sleeping bag – they will help to break up clumps of down.
+If you are drying a down bag, put a couple clean tennis balls into the drum with the sleeping bag – they will help to break up clumps of down.
+If you purchased the Grangers Down Care kit mentioned above, you will have three lightweight plastic balls which you should use for this.
 Repeat these drying cycles until you are absolutely certain that the insulation is dry through and through – if the bag is put away even slightly damp, mold or mildew can form.
 If you can feel clumps of down in a down sleeping bag, the down is not dry yet.

 Air the bag before storageHang the bag up in a dry place where it can air out before being returned to its storage sack.

 Following these instructions will allow you to wash your sleeping bag while preserving its quality and warmth.